chrisjordanme/generator-noogie/README.md

 # Noogie Generator - AngularJS Components

-> A [Yeoman](http://yeoman.io) generator that scaffolds out Angular apps using a component-based approach
+Noogie is a [Yeoman](http://yeoman.io) generator that scaffolds out Angular apps using a component-based approach.

 ## Methodology & Fundamentals
 [Noogie](http://noogie.io) was created to help developers build Angular 1.5+ applications using a component-based approach which is similar to the forthcoming [Angular 2.0](https://angular.io/).